MacDos1/Random-Number-Generator-in-C-/README.md

-A Random Number Generator Class for C++
+A Random Number Generator Class for C++.